 If you have an option to buy your desired camera body with a kit lens, definitely go for it!
-Kit lenses are generally not the best ones on the market but when you buy it together with the camera body they are pretty cheap and they are good for experimenting.
-Actually you can create pretty great photos with kit lenses too, if you learn how to use them properly!
+Kit lenses are generally not the best ones on the market but when you buy them together with the camera body they are pretty cheap and are good for experimenting.
+Actually, you can create pretty great photos with kit lenses too, if you learn how to use them properly!

 Photos taken with the Canon EF-S 18-55mm f/3.5-5.6 lens

 Portrait lens: Canon EF 50mm f/1.8 STM

 As I mentioned before, I didn’t know a lot about lenses in the beginning.
 I mainly used my kit lens but since I’ve heard a lot of photographers raving about prime lenses I wanted to have one.

 While my kit lens was a standard zoom lens, prime lenses have a fixed focal length (meaning you can’t zoom with them) and they always have a wide aperture rate (in other words: low f-stop).
 Generally, the lower the f-number on the lens (like f/1.8 or f/1.4), the better.
 Low f-number means you can create a shallow depth of field (otherwise known as blurry background) and since they allow a great amount of light into your camera, they perform really well in low-light conditions.